SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 - This project is very much a work in progress. therefore, there may be missing features, bugs, and lack of documentation for now.
 - This builder may be used to build for other aarch64 UEFI platforms via contribution, but I will only support the "Generic RK3588" target.

+### Todo:
+- Continue to add more input flags to allow for higher control over the build process
+- Add simple build platform hooks and profiles

 ## Contributing
 here are some of the ways you can contribute to this project, to show appreciation for my work: